-If you don’t mind a little flame-broiled perfume for a few days at the campsite, you may want to wait until heading home before you fumigate your clothes.
+If you don’t mind a little flame-broiled perfume for a few days at the campsite, you could wait until you are home before you fumigate your clothes.

 HOT, HOT, HOT Water

 Using the appropriate laundry detergent, put your smelly clothes in the washer on the hottest setting.
 Make sure to check the tags first, as not all fabrics can withstand high temperatures.

-Compared to cooler water, the hot wash will cause fabric fibers to expand, and allow more access for the detergent molecules to attack the pesky smoke residue.
+Compared to cooler water, the hot wash will cause fabric fibers to expand.
+Allowing more access for the detergent molecules to attack the pesky smoke residue.

 A Little Bit o’ Vinegar

 In addition to cleaning your clothes with hot water, try adding a cup of white vinegar to the washing machine.

-The acetic acid in the vinegar works to break down and neutralize the odor-causing chemicals which the detergent may not reach.
+The acetic acid in vinegar works to break down and neutralize the odor-causing chemicals that the detergent may not reach.

 Add In Baking Soda

 My favorite multi-use cleaning product, baking soda, is a great way to remove the smoky aroma that has journeyed home with you.

 Add one-half to one cup of baking soda to the wash after the cycle has started to ensure thorough mixing.

 The baking soda (sodium bicarbonate) works to neutralize odors like vinegar but can be easier to handle since it comes in powdered form.

 Finally, when all the other methods fail, it’s time to call in the big dogs.

 Unlike common cleaning products, bio-enzymatic cleaners use good bacteria to remove campfire odors.
 It is also great at removing mold and mildew.

-Remember, every product has a different application, so read the directions carefully.
+Remember, every product has a different application, so read the directions.

-If you’re interested in testing out a bio-enzymatic cleaner, one of the more popular products on the market is the Gear Aid (formerly McNett Mirazyme) Odor Eliminator.
+One of the more popular products on the market is Gear Aid (formerly McNett Mirazyme) Odor Eliminator.